romanofoti/ds_blog/_posts/2017-5-4-exploring_recommenders_movielens_dataset.md

 Recommender systems are ubiquitous nowadays and they exploit patterns in people's preferences and tastes to provide personalized recommendations to users.
 Collaborative Filtering Recommenders (CFR) are possibly the most common and powerful engines and are widely used in a variety of domains.

 In this post, I explore several implementations of CFR, to give a taste of their capabilities and performances.
-To this aim, I use the movielens dataset, a freely available collection go user-based movie ratings that can be downloaded here (TK).
+To this aim, I use the movielens dataset, a freely available collection go user-based movie ratings that can be downloaded <a href="https://grouplens.org/datasets/movielens/" >here</a>.
 As the purpose of this post is primarily educational, I use the small dataset, which contais ~100,000 ratings and ~1,300 tags for ~9,000 movies and ~700 unique users.

 As the movielens dataset is widely known and most of the techniques here implemented have a long history of application, this is only one of the many guides to recommender engines out there, and does not want to be the ultimate one by any means.
-On the contrary, the work I present in this post is inspired by many sources out there, such as (TK) and (TK), which I encourage the reader to consult as well.
+On the contrary, the work I present in this post is inspired by many sources out there, such as the excellent <a href="http://www.fast.ai"> fast.ai MOOC</a>, which I encourage the reader to consult as well.

 This document is organized as follows: